lazarus-blessing/lazarus-blessing/README.md

 - 👀 I’m interested in CAD Designs
 - 🌱 I’m currently learning Matlab
 - 💞️ I’m looking to collaborate on a research project on Carbon Capture
-- 📫 How to reach me ... linkedle
+- 📫 How to reach me ... linkedln
 - 😄 Pronouns: She
 - ⚡ Fun fact: ...
 I am not a basic individual and calling me anything else will be an insult to my years of perfecting my weird self